LeBron James’ tweet on police shooting is ‘disgraceful’ and ‘reckless,’ police unions say

 Bryant was shot and killed Tuesday after police responded to a 911 call that someone was trying to stab her.
 It is not known who made the call.

-Body camera video shows Bryant, who appears to be armed with a knife, chasing a girl outside a home.
+Body camera video shows Ma’Khia, who appears to be armed with a knife, chasing a girl outside a home.
 The girl who was being chased falls on the lawn in front of the cop.

-The officer screams at Bryant to “get down” before she targets another girl on the hood of a car, the video shows.
-As Bryant swings what appears to be a knife, the officer fires several shots killing her.
+The officer screams at Ma’Khia to “get down” before she targets another girl on the hood of a car, the video shows.
+As she swings what appears to be a knife, the officer fires several shots, killing her.

 Sign up for Daily Newsletters